-If your first experience with speaking in front of a group was a negative experience, you are more likely to develop a fear of public speaking.
+If your first experience with speaking in front of a group was negative, you are more likely to develop a fear of public speaking.
 This doesn’t necessarily mean it was a disaster and you were booed off the stage with bits of tomato in your hair.
 You just needed to perceive it as a bad experience.
-In this sense, speaking anxiety is a (usually) mild form of Post-Traumatic Stress Disorder, or PTSD.
+In this sense, speaking anxiety is a (usually) mild form of Post-Traumatic Stress Disorder or PTSD.

 For whatever reason, you’ve silently talked yourself into a tizzy.
 You believe that you should be afraid, and so you are.
 This could be caused by a previous bad experience or just something you picked up from other people around you.

 Certain situations can trigger specific fears.
 You may be fine when talking with your friends and family around a table, but shake in your boots when you need to speak up in a meeting at work.
-Situational fear of public speaking strikes each person who suffers from it in a different way, usually related to a previous negative experience.
+Situational fear of public speaking strikes each person who suffers from it differently, usually related to a previous negative experience.

 Another fear in disguise